vedph/cadmus-codicology/README.md

 The UI has 3 bands:

 - the top band has a dropdown to select the current column, a button to remove it, and a button to add a new column of a specific type (the type is specified by another dropdown).
 The operation textbox is used to enter value-insertion operations which can insert a lot of values at once using a simple formula.
 This is the preferred input method except for corner cases (see below).
+We will also add controls to add rows and endleaves.

 - the mid band is the table (see below).